Internal Vet Specialist

 The internal medicine department often treats conditions that are unusual, difficult to manage or have associated complications that require more advanced diagnostics and/or therapies.
 These conditions may include but are not limited to:

-Evaluation and treatment of hormonal conditions including diabetes mellitus, Cushing’s disease, thyroid related disorders and calcium/electrolyte disorders.
+Evaluation and treatment of hormonal conditions including diabetes mellitus, Cushing’s disease, Addison’s disease, thyroid related disorders, and calcium/electrolyte disorders.

 Evaluation and treatment of conditions of the gastrointestinal tract including stomach, small intestines, large intestines, liver, and pancreas.

-Evaluation and treatment of respiratory disease (including upper airway disease and lower airway or lung disease such as asthma or pneumonia), heart disease, and systemic hypertension.
-Our internal medicine team will consult with the cardiology team where appropriate.
+Evaluation and treatment of cardiovascular diseases, including heart disease, and hypertension.
+Our internal medicine team will consult with the cardiology team when appropriate.

 Kidney disease and urinary tract disorders